 In February we held a Public Exhibition and opened our share offer to raise the funds we needed to be able to build our shop.
 We were blown away by the support and ended up exceeding our target.
 We had 179 people buy shares, raising £81,500 which was match funded by Big Society Capital.

 We also were awarded a number of grants totalling £36,750 – LEADER, who funded the building structure, and Big Lottery Fund, Dacorum, Shanly Homes, Turpin Trust and Chiltern Society who all contributed to kitting out the kitchen and café.

 Trevor Standen, a planning barrister who lives in the village submitted the planning application along with the Planning Statement and pleaded the very special circumstances that enabled the Council to give consent for our shop on the Sports Ground.

 With planning permission granted, the tender was awarded to villager Glen Adams, and his business Datum Point Construction.
 We also appointed the shop’s manager, villager Sally Clarke, who has hit the ground running!

-The build started in September, and we opened our doors to the community on 1st December, and held an official opening over our ‘Celebratory Weekend’ 7th – 9th December.
+The build started in September, we opened our doors to the community on 1st December, and held an official opening over our ‘Celebratory Weekend’ 7th – 9th December 2018.